 Whether you’re in need of that big career switch or are looking for your first job, it is never too late to turn your passion into your profession.

 You are not alone if you’ve ever thought about changing your line of work.
-A recent survey found that over 30 percent of people aged 25 – 34 are considering a switch of careers.
+A recent survey found that almost a third of people aged 25 – 34 are considering a switch of careers.

 As well as the many of short courses available, City Lit also offers specialised 1-to-2-year courses.
 These are designed to set you up for the next stage of employment.
 Many of the courses are also accredited, granting you a higher education qualification.